Rotating rod and ball: Introduction

+Here we concentrate on the case which seems to be the simplest one: a line segment.
+By simplifying further the problem, we assume that the ball and the length of the segment are infinite.
+Since the medium particles do not mutually interact, it suffices to consider the interaction of a single particle with the segment.
+Thus, we come to a mechanical system composed of a ball (a mass point) and a rod (a straight line) rotating uniformly about a fixed point of the rod.
+When colliding with the rod, the ball is reflected elastically.
+The problem is to describe the dynamics of the ball.

-Apparently, the billiard in a rotating half-plane has never been studied.
-The system looks very simple, but its study is far from being trivial, as will be seen in this paper later on.
+Thus, we have the billiard in a half-plane rotating uniformly about a fixed point on its boundary.
+Apparently, such a system has never been studied.
+It looks quite simple, but its study is far from being trivial, as will be seen in this paper later on.